Defense contractor revolutionizes software delivery processes

 • Unclear who is driving the roadmap vs who has influence

-• Limited interaction/empathy between user customers delivery teams
+• Limited interaction/empathy between user customers and delivery teams

 • Lacking target market for fast feedback and advocacy

 The primary mission was to help this client build the operational model, individual skills, and delivery practices necessary to become a more predictable software delivery program.
-We identified the relative lack of perceived purpose within the team as a primary driver of poor predictability and, ultimately, low customer satisfaction.
+An initial assessment identified the relative lack of perceived purpose within the team as a primary driver of poor predictability and, ultimately, low customer satisfaction.

 From there, the following working hypothesis guided the initial consultation: